mapassos/brazil-macroeconomics-data-analysis-and-pipeline/README.md

 ![etl](etl-airflow.png)

 The way I designed the ETL requires you to have docker installed.
-You can start by creating a virtual environment using venv or virtualenv
+You can start by creating a virtual environment either with built-in venv or virtualenv.

 ```bash
 python3 -m venv econvenv